By Liam Twomey

 Such concerns were understandable.
 Uefa had secured the participation of all 32 Champions League clubs for their tournament, and significant doubts were raised over whether the most glamorous and marketable teams would be willing to commit to more than one European youth competition.

 In the end NextGen rendered any potential issues redundant by removing themselves from the equation, leaving the Youth League to enjoy a peaceful first year and, Uefa insists, a successful one.

-"The response from the clubs [to the competition] has been overwhelmingly positive," Uefa Club Competitions Committee chairman Michael van Praag tells Goal.
+"The response from the clubs [to the competition] has been overwhelmingly positive," Uefa Club Competitions Committee chairman Michael van Praag says.
 "Indeed, in an internal survey conducted of all 32 competition clubs, 31 clubs expressed their satisfaction with the competition and gave input to further improve it.

 "Uefa has worked together with the clubs to make the opening season of this exciting new competition a great success."

 Some of the initiatives cited by Van Praag as particularly well received include the synchronisation of group fixtures between the Youth League and Champions League (enabling youth teams to travel with their club’s senior players on away trips before playing their matches at grounds no more than a 45-minute coach ride away from the Champions League venues) and the consistently high level of playing conditions.

 The Youth League has also provided a platform for referees training at the Uefa Centre of Refereeing Excellence (CORE) to hone their skills in a competitive and international environment.

 But while the Champions League clubs who have participated in Uefa’s tournament may be broadly satisfied, much of the criticism of the competition since its inception has centred around an entry criteria which many feel rewards first-team achievement rather than youth team prowess.
 This is the main reason why Warburton feels the door is open for NextGen to return next season.